-Admissibility of certain witness statements in a criminal trial
+Admissibility of witness statements in a criminal trial

-The statement may be admitted as evidence if you confirm, (or it is proven) that you made the statement and the court is satisfied that the statement was made voluntarily and it is reliable.
-Your statement must have been made on oath or affirmation, or contains a statutory declaration by you to the effect that your statement is true, or the court must be otherwise satisfied that you knew you needed to tell the truth when you were making it.
+- The court is satisfied that the statement was made voluntarily and it is reliable.
+Your statement must have been made on oath or affirmation, or contain a statutory declaration by you to the effect that your statement is true, or the court must be otherwise satisfied that you knew you needed to tell the truth when you were making it.

 Will I have to explain why I am not giving evidence?

-If the prosecution applies to the court to have your statement admitted in evidence, the court will seek an explanation from you as to why you are refusing to give evidence or why you are giving evidence which is inconsistent with your statement.
-In a situation where you deny having made the statement, the court will require evidence from you about this denial.
+If the prosecution applies to have your statement admitted in evidence, the court will ask why you are refusing to give evidence or why you are giving evidence which is different to your statement.
+If you deny having made the statement, the court will need evidence from you about this denial.
 Your answers may influence the court’s decision about whether to admit your statement as evidence.

-Can the court refuse to admit my statement in evidence?
+Can the court refuse to admit my statement as evidence?

 Yes.
 The court can refuse to admit your statement if it thinks that accepting your statement in evidence would be unfair to the accused, or that it should not to be admitted in the interest of justice.
 They may also decided not to admit it if they believe it is unnecessary.